Fosberg-codex/prossa/PROSSA_AGENT.md

 3. **LLM Analysis and Recommendation Generation**: Enabling the agent to evaluate datasets and generate a set of preprocessing actions.

 4. **Embedding Storage and Retrieval**: Storing LLM-generated recommendations as embeddings in a vector database, allowing the agent to "learn" over time for more efficient processing of similar datasets.
+(ChromaDB for Vector DB | Sentence Transformers for Embeddings)

 5. **Custom Validation (_confidence_validation)**: Developing and implementing a custom validation algorithm to verify the accuracy of the LLM’s recommendations, ensuring results meet a defined quality threshold before being returned to the user.